Headaches and Women: What Do Hormones Have to Do With It?

 If lifestyle modification measures fail, see your doctor.

-Tariq emphasizes that migraine as well as tension headaches can be managed, allowing you to enjoy your everyday activities.
+Migraine as well as tension headaches can be managed, allowing you to enjoy your everyday activities.
 Understanding how hormones affect you and how they can cause migraines or headaches is the first step to finding treatment options that work for you.